How an Instagram of four stuffed animals warmed the hearts of even my toughest 8th graders.

 Request for Adoption is also a Google Form that will make it easier for you when the school year ends, and the pets are adopted by your students.
 Again, swap the picture and you are ready to go.

 Due to the warm response of my blog post, I created a hashtag for teachers where we can share our favorite pet photos with fellow teachers around the world.
 When you post your photos on Instagram, use the #classpetconnections so we can see all the big and small adventures in which the pets embark.
 Happy Trails!

 Activities for Your Students and Class Pets

 If you are incorporating Class Pets into your classroom, these 12 MONTHLY ACTIVITIES are for you.
 These engaging activities help the students express themselves in new and creative ways.

 Building Community from the First Day of School

 My BACK TO SCHOOL product helps you set the tone for your classroom with lessons on respect and goals.
 It is also filled with activities that will help the students get to know you, help you get to know the students, and more importantly, help the students get to know each other.
 Most are EDITABLE so you can make them your own!

-More Creative and Quirky Lessons for your class
+More Creative and Quirky Lessons

 Below are some fun lessons for your middle school English classroom.
 My students love games and competitions.
 It’s amazing what they’ll do for a Jolly Rancher.